rootstrap/blog/content/How to work with Stripe.md

 ##### REACT - DO YOURSELF A FAVOR AND USE THE EXISTING COMPONENT

-I'm not a fan of reinventing the wheel by any means, the design this components provide are more than enough for 99% of the apps you will be building.
+I'm not a fan of reinventing the wheel by any means, the design these components provide is more than enough for 99% of the apps you will be building.
 But if you insist, be prepared to spend 2 weeks dealing with details instead of 2 days.

 https://gist.github.com/fedeagripa/385cb4c4f9ccf66f833749349a41426a